Zachnad0/Zachnad0/README.md

 ## Profile
 - 👋 Hi, I’m @Zachnad0
-- 👀 I’m interested in the areas of artificial intelligence (specifically neural networks and machine learning), programming embedded systems, and developing methods of combining both.
+- 👀 I’m interested in the areas of: digital electronics, embedded systems, firmware, control systems, and mechatronics.
-- 🌱 I’m currently dealing with C++ (the standard lib naming conventions are still terrible).
+- 🌱 I’m currently: pursuing a BSc in Electronic / Computer Systems, Computer Science.
-- 💞️ I’m looking to collaborate on the acquisition of US$ (via automated trading software?)
+- 💞️ I’m looking to collaborate on: literally anything.
-- 📫 How to reach me is to send *free money* via the mail...
+- 📫 How to reach me is: to send *free money* via the mail...

-Am just another *amatuer* and student backend .NET and embedded systems developer.
+Just some random undegraduate.

 ## Known languages:
 Ranked by preference (descending).